 Unmarried Parents in Texas

-If you are male living together with a woman and have a child, what rights do you as an unmarried father have in Texas?
-To be succinct, the answer is "NONE", without a court order.
+Back in 2012, we wrote a blog “What Rights Does An Unmarried Father Have in Texas” (/blog/2012/10/what-rights-does-an-unmarried-father-have-in-texas.shtml) which has been read by thousands.
+The rather stark answer to the question raised in this blog is “none”, without a court order.
 Even if the father is designated as such on the birth certificate, the father has no enforceable rights.
-The child's mother is completely within her legal rights to refuse to allow the father to even see the child, let allow visitation or care.
-This is also true for the father's entire family, so that any grandparents, uncles, aunts, cousins, etc., would also be unable to have any access without the mother's express permission.
-However, even if that permission were to be granted, it can be withdrawn arbitrarily at a moment's notice.
+The child’s mother is completely within her legal rights to refuse to allow the father to even see the child, let allow visitation or care.
+This is also true for the father’s entire family, so that any grandparents, uncles, aunts, cousins, etc., would also be unable to have any access without the mother’s express permission.
+However, even if that permission were to be granted, it can be withdrawn arbitrarily at a moment’s notice.

 Why is this a growing Texas and nationwide problem?
 In previous generations, American high school graduates were able to find reasonably high-paying manufacturing jobs, and therefore, marry and then have children.
 With many such manufacturing jobs moving outside the United States, couples desiring children are moving in together and delaying marriage.
 According to conclusions from a recent study from Johns Hopkins University published in the Wall Street Journal, this phenomenon had a greater impact on millennials living in counties with higher income inequality and fewer middle class jobs.